OhNoItSJoe/the-2am-guide-to-openwrt/README.md

 # the-2am-guide-to-openwrt
 This guide describes how to setup a pre-configured OpenWRT-Router to act as Router, WiFi-Accesspoint and Firewall.

+## What the hell is OpenWRT?
+In every router, there is a chip running linux and a custom interface of whatever manufacturer, AVM (Fritz!Box), Netgear, Asus, TP-Link, to just name a few of thousands.
+OpenWRT is a completlty open source firmware and user interface that can do more than all of those together, because it can basically do whatever you want.
+If that's a good idea?
+That's something you have to decide.
+Because Linux isn't free.
+You have to pay attention.

 ## Preconfiguration
 - password for the root user was set
 - Timezone has been set